-- quoted and private equity; - government and non-government bonds; - property, both traditional commercial and long lease; - absolute return asset classes including hedge funds and active currency; - opportunities to hedge the liabilities; and - alternative liability matching assets, including synthetic credit in the form of credit default swaps (CDS) in the sense that these help to minimise the probable tracking error with factors which drive the pricing of an insurer buyin.
+- quoted and private equity; - government and non-government bonds; - property, both traditional commercial and long lease; - absolute return asset classes including hedge funds and active currency; - opportunities to hedge the liabilities; and

 The strategic asset allocation policy is normally set after conducting an asset liability study and further reviewed as circumstances dictate between actuarial reviews.
 The study examines the likelihood that different possible asset allocations would meet the Trustee's objectives.
 In addition to taking account of the Plan's benefits, the study makes important assumptions about the behaviour of various asset classes plus price and salary inflation in the future.